-Category Compensation Element Description and terms Equity Restricted stock Amount granted is based on a comparison of the Company's actual performance to the Company's peers; restricted stock vests 30%, 30%, 40% annually over three years for retention purposes and to align the value with longer term performance Performance restricted stock Performance restricted stock will ultimately vest at the end of the three year performance period and payout, if any, is based solely on relative total stockholder return ("TSR") Cash Base salaryAnnual cash bonus Reviewed annually - base compensation is targeted at 50 th percentile to increase "at risk" compensation as a percentage of total compensation Determined by Compensation Committee based on quantitative market metrics and peer comparisons Retirement Tax-qualified Plan Only the same 401(k) plan matching contributions which are available to all full time employees Deferred compensation plan matching which vests over three years and is available to all officers Other Standard benefits Life, health and disability insurance comparable to other employees
+Category Compensation Element Description and terms Equity Restricted stock Amount granted is based on a comparison of the Company's actual performance to the Company's peers; restricted stock vests 30%, 30%, 40% annually over three years for retention purposes and to align the value with longer term performance Performance restricted stock Performance restricted stock will ultimately vest at the end of the three year performance period and payout, if any, is based solely on relative total stockholder return ("TSR").
+Beginning in 2017, performance restricted stock will also include stock that will ultimately vest at the end of the three year performance period and payout, if any, will be based on reserves added and production added per debt adjusted share Cash • Base salary • Annual cash bonus Reviewed annually - base compensation is targeted at 50 th percentile to increase "at risk" compensation as a percentage of total compensation Determined by Compensation Committee based on quantitative market metrics and peer comparisons Retirement Tax-qualified Plan Comparable 401(k) plan matching contributions as available to all full time employees.
+Deferred compensation plan matching which vests over three years and is available to all officers Other Standard benefits Life, health and disability insurance comparable to other employees